A HISTORY OF ANDOVER TREES

 “This year we award it to Andover Trees United Trustees and all the local schools for their continued work in developing Harmony Wood.
 Their commitment to raising awareness of the outdoor environment is reflected in varied and imaginative learning opportunities in the woodland.
 The achievements for creating the wood through projects that involved parents, the community and, most importantly, the children are inspirational.”

-Teams from the Department of Archeology at the University of Southampton are invited every year to conduct a dig on the Harmony Woods site.
-The dig involves a number of members of the community and local schools.
+Teams from the Department of Archeology at the University of Southampton have conducted a dig on the Harmony Woods site every year bar one since 2016.
+The dig involves members of the community and local schools.
+This year, 2026, will be the 10th dig and runs from June 13th - July 5th.
+If you’d like to take part contact abbey.sadler@andovertrees.org.uk

-In 2017 we took on two more sites:
+In 2017 two more WORKING sites WERE ADDED:

 a community allotment to serve as a tree nursery bed and